Licensed Clinical Social Worker

 When I entered college and ultimately graduate school, I began to learn about the many misconceptions about sexuality and what is perceived as “normal” versus “abnormal” – and how many of these I believed for most of my life.
 Many of us are unprepared for healthy, loving, romantic relationships and as a society, continue to adopt puritan, outdated notions surrounding sexuality.
 I became a psychotherapist and sex therapist to help people learn about and challenge these misconceptions.
 My work revolves around creating a space for clients where sexual health and mental health are just as important as one’s physical wellbeing.

 I received my B.S. at Cornell University and my M.S.W. at Columbia University.
-I am a graduate of the University of Michigan’s Sexual Health Sex Therapy Certificate Program.
+I am an AASECT certified sex therapist and am a graduate of the University of Michigan’s Sexual Health Sex Therapy Certificate Program.
 I am a member of the Society for Sex Therapy and Research (SSTAR), the Clinician's Collective of New York City, and the Women's Mental Health Consortium.

 Opening up and going to therapy can be a scary experience, but I strive to make it a safe and worthwhile experience for everyone who comes to see me.
 I work with individuals and often their partner or partners to set goals that will work best within their lives.
 I challenge my clients but also support them in living their most authentic lives, and always provide a non-judgmental, listening ear.